davidpaulius/davidpaulius.github.io/content/papers/CoRL-WS-23.md

 #### NOTES

-+ This work was submitted as a "blue-sky" paper, where the goal is to outline some big idea or take some kind of position in terms of a research direction or agenda.
++ This work was submitted as a "blue-sky" workshop paper, where the goal is to outline some big idea or take some kind of position in terms of a research direction or agenda.
 + Here, I talk about the benefits of object-level planning, where a robot needs to start with some schematic plan that then is broken down into task- and motion-level planning (as in <a href="https://arxiv.org/abs/2010.01083" target="_blank">TAMP</a>).

 ---